Tyler Lewis

-Tyler Rachel Lewis is an English R&B singer and songwriter of Sri Lankan, Dutch, Portuguese, and South African heritage.
+Tyler Rachel Lewis is an English R&B singer and songwriter with Sri Lankan, Dutch, Portuguese, and South African heritage.
 In 2023, Lewis became the first artist to sign to producer MNEK's MUZO by UZO record label.

 History

 She appeared as a contestant in the group Nostalia on the reality television music competition Little Mix The Search, working as a receptionist at a hotel and volunteering on a farm at the time.